The Buzz Behind Bulletproof Coffee

-Adding butter in your coffee has been credited to weight loss and other health benefits.
-But are the claims behind this trendy food actually true?
+Adding butter in your coffee has been credited to weight loss and other health benefits for quite some time and is seeing a resurgence due to the keto diet.
+But are the claims behind this trendy drink actually true?

-The man behind the popular coffee concoction: Dave Asprey, a tech entrepreneur who claims the 450-plus-calorie brew suppresses hunger, promotes weight loss, and improves energy and performance.
-He credits Bulletproof coffee for helping him drop 100-plus pounds, plus helping him get more sleep and boosting his brainpower.
-(Coffee is one of 5 Everyday Drinks You Didn't Know Could Burn Fat.)
+The man behind the popular coffee concoction is Dave Asprey, a tech entrepreneur who claims the 450-plus-calorie brew suppresses hunger, promotes weight loss, and improves energy and performance.
+He credits bulletproof coffee for helping him lose more than 100pounds, plus helping him get more sleep and boosting his brainpower.
+(Coffee has, actually, been shown to help you burn fat.)

 "While caffeine-containing beverages, like coffee and tea, do have health benefits-antioxidants, enhanced cognitive function, mental acuity, and even a lower risk of total mortality-it's hard to call Bulletproof coffee ‘healthy,'" says Bell.
-“We need to eat fat for our body to function properly-especially the essential fatty acids (polyunsaturated fats) found in fish, vegetable oils, nuts and seeds-but adding it to our coffee doesn't provide any additional health benefits."
+"You need to eat fat for our body to function properly-especially the essential fatty acids (polyunsaturated fats) found in fish, vegetable oils, nuts, and seeds-but adding it to your coffee doesn't provide any additional health benefits."

-Bottom line: if you're going to drink it, do it for one reason only-because you think it tastes good.
+Bottom line: If you're going to drink bulletproof coffee, do it for one reason only-because you think it tastes good.